KimJoon93/Java_Calendar/README.md

 calendar.day of week
 ``
 it prints 2.
 (Because day start with sunday)
+I only set year and month by scanner.
+I should have changed day to 1st day to figure out what date is 1st day.
+So everyday startday(code) changed and problem occured.
+I thought problem was star shape but it was not.
-I only set year and month.
-So everyday 1st day has been changed and it doesn't fit with real calendar.
-So I set to 1st day and solve the problem.
+My Jcalendar doesn't fit with real calendar.
+So I set day to 1st day and solve the problem.

 ![Alt text](https://item.kakaocdn.net/do/4be9625c0426fb7d21c0bff1e8af2e1df43ad912ad8dd55b04db6a64cddaf76d)